Rishit-dagli/AI-Workshop-for-beginners/README.md

 # AI-Workshop-for-beginners

-Come back here in a few days to see all the code and slides
+All the code and excercises for the the AI Workshop for beginners